 Main Article Content

-Several regions of Brazil have been experiencing periods of intense drought in the last decades.
-Hydropower plants produce most of the energy of the country and a reduction in the reservoir flow can compromise the energy sector.
-Therefore, the Brazilian government has seek the diversification of energy production with other renewable sources.
-The introduction of new renewable sources such as wind and solar power requires a detailed study about local weather conditions usually through historical data analysis.
-However, several areas in Brazil are not covered by weather stations.
-In this context, this study aims to assess the ability of the Global Forecast System (GFS) to represent wind, on the state of Minas Gerais (MG) which has 79.5% of energy production associated with water resources.
-Although the study considers a specific region, it presents a methodology that can be replicated in regions where there is no data available.
-For most areas, 10 meters wind speed values of the GFS analysis were similar to those registered by the weather stations.
-For 10 and 100 meters of altitude, results shows higher wind speed values in the north of the state, a region where the highest power densities are also recorded (approximately 150 Wm-2 in winter and spring).
-The state is characterized by low precipitation rates during winter and spring, when the winds are, in turn, more intense.
-Model results indicate that the region reaches the minimal meteorological conditions required for wind energy production that can be used as a complementary source of hydroelectricity.
+Several regions of Brazil have experienced periods of intense drought in the last decades.
+Hydropower plants produce most of the country’s energy and a reduction in reservoir flow can compromise the energy sector.
+Therefore, the Brazilian government has sought the diversification of energy production with other renewable sources.
+The introduction of new renewable sources, such as wind and solar, requires detailed studies of the local weather conditions usually through historical data analysis.
+However, several areas in Brazil lack weather stations.
+In this context, this study aims to assess the ability of the Global Forecast System (GFS) reanalysis product to represent wind, in the state of Minas Gerais (MG) which has 79.5% of energy production associated with water resources.
+Although the study considers a specific region, it presents a methodology that can be replicated in regions where data is not available.
+Over most areas, 10 m wind speed values of the GFS reanalysis were similar to those registered by weather stations.
+Results at 10 and 100 m of altitude show high wind speed values in the north of the state, a region where the highest power densities are also recorded (approximately 150 W m–2 during winter and spring).
+In conclusion, the GFS reanalysis product, albeit with the biases reported here, can be used in regions with scarce meteorological data to estimate the potential for wind energy production as a complementary source of hydroelectricity.

 Once an article is accepted for publication, the author(s) agree that, from that date on, the owner of the copyright of their work(s) is Atmósfera.

 Reproduction of the published articles (or sections thereof) for non-commercial purposes is permitted, as long as the source is provided and acknowledged.

 Authors are free to upload their published manuscripts at any non-commercial open access repository.